don-han/website/content/articles/2015-08-09_bash-parallel-programming.md

 Yet, even this method can be restrictive.
 Consider a case where the total time of task completion varies greatly.
-For our example above, say every fifth tasks (`do-something 5`, `do-something 10`), for some odd reason, takes tremendous amount of time to complete instead of mere 5 or 10 seconds, respectively.
+For our example above, say every fifth tasks (`do-something 5`, `do-something 10`), for some odd reason, takes 5 and 10 miniutes to complete instead of mere 5 or 10 seconds, respectively.
 If we run our script again under this new condition, we can see that our script runs very inefficiently because for our first batch, even though tasks 7, 8, 9 are already completed, they would have to wait for one task, `do-something 10` to finish!
 Likewise, for our second batch, the threads that were working on tasks 3, 4, and 6 are idling because they cannot move forward until `do-something 5` completes.
-In other words, if the batch contains an unusually slow task, it becomes the bottle neck and slows down the entire process, almost defeating the purpose of parallelism.
+In other words, if the batch contains an unusually slow task, it becomes the bottleneck and slows down the entire process, almost defeating the purpose of parallelism.

 ADVANTAGE: parallelization without overloading the system